zer0-os/zNS/docs/contracts/registry/ZNSRegistry.md

 Initializer for the `ZNSRegistry` proxy.

 !
-The owner of the 0x0 hash should be a multisig !
+The owner of the 0x0 hash should be a multisig ideally, but EOA can be used to deploy !
 > Admin account deploying the contract will be the owner of the 0x0 hash !

 #### Parameters